umr4nlp/umr-guidelines/guidelines.md

 independent NP can appear to specify the instrument.
 For such grammaticalized noun incorporation constructions, no separate concept corresponding to the incorporated noun is identified.
-A participant with the `:Instrument` role is only identified if it is expressed as an overt NP in the clause.
+A participant with the `:instrument` role is only identified if it is expressed as an overt NP in the clause.

 This treatment of noun incorporation means that a certain amount of linguistic analysis must be done prior to UMR annotation.
-If the language at hand has one or more noun incorporation construction(s), annotators need to know for any individual construction whether or not it allows the expression of the incorporated participant as an independent overt NP.
+If the language at hand has one or more noun incorporation constructions, annotators need to know for any individual construction whether or not it allows the expression of the incorporated participant as an independent overt NP.
 Of course, grammaticalization is a continuous